ossdhaval/mysite/source/while-coding/git-commands-notes.md

   Patterns which should be version-controlled and distributed to other repositories via clone (i.e., files that all developers will want to ignore) should go into a .gitignore file.
+  Meaning, these are files created by your project itself and should be ignored by every developer who is using this codebase.

-  Patterns which are specific to a particular repository but which do not need to be shared with other related repositories (e.g., auxiliary files that live inside the repository but are specific to one user’s workflow) should go into the $GIT_DIR/info/exclude file.
+  Patterns which are specific to a particular repository but which do not need to be shared with other related repositories (e.g., IDE specific files like `.vscode` etc) should go into the $GIT_DIR/info/exclude file.
   ```

 Avoiding to use .gitignore for your custom file :